FESOM/fesom2/docs/getting_started/getting_started.rst

 Data and mesh files
 -------------------

 The FESOM2 repository contains only very small example meshes and data (in the ``test`` directory, see the note below).
 However, if you want to run realistic simulations, you ether have to have them on your system, or download an archive with sample data.
-THere is a chance that your system already have some of the necesseary files, you can check it in the ``setups/paths.yml`` file.
+There is a chance that your system already has some of the necesseary files, you can check it in the ``setups/paths.yml`` file.
 If not, the easiest way to start is to download example set from `DKRZ cloud`_  (12 Gb) by executing:

 ::